(Philippians 4:2–3) Reconcilable Differences

 I’ve heard it said that in any church fight, the

-Devil doesn’t take sides – he just provides both sides with ammunition.
+The devil doesn’t take sides – he just provides both sides with ammunition.

 Let me give you three principles that come from what we’ve been able to uncover so far in this verse.

-First, disagreements and differences of opinion are inevitable in the church
+First,disagreementsanddifferencesof opinion are inevitable in the church

 Once our church grew beyond 2 people (Marsha and me, in those early days), the potential for disagreement was unavoidable.
 Even with just the two of us, the vote wasn’t always unanimous.